hosukw/Full_ISE_Terraform_Ansible_AWS/README.md

 Type `yes`

 This will take about 30 mintes for ISE instances to be fully booted up.
-Once both nodes can be accessed via GUI, you can run the ansible playbook.
+Once all nodes can be accessed via GUI, you can run the ansible playbook.
 ```
 cd ansible
 ansible-playbook demo_all.yml
 ```

-Once demo finishes, you can run following to remove the setup in AWS:
+Once demo finishes, you can run the following commands to remove the setup in AWS:
 ```
 cd ..
 terraform destroy